php-fig/per-coding-style/migration-3.0.md

 ## [Section 4.3 - Properties and Constants](https://www.php-fig.org/per/coding-style/#43-properties-and-constants)

-Class constants must have a visibility and type declared.

 If a property has a `set`-visibility defined, the `get` visibility may be omitted.

 ```php